preethamam/AFMM-Skeletonization/Readme.md

 | Execution time (seconds) | 0.005 (C) | 0.008 | 4.694 | 0.111 | 0.010 |
 | ![example](images/example.png) | ![example](method_2/pybind/example_m2_dt.png) | ![example](method_2/c/example_m2_c.png) | ![example](method_2/python/example_m2_python.png) | ![example](method_2/cython/example_m2_cython.png) |  ![example](method_2/pybind/example_m2_pybind.png) |
 | Execution time (seconds) | 0.378 (C) | 0.520 | 22.769 | 5.924 | 0.422 |

+Overall, it can be observed that for the regular structures, Method 1 worked well in contrast to Method 2.
+Both methods produced similar skeletons for the irregular structures such as cracks and random blob.
+However, the execution time was the downside of the Method 1.
+Perhaps Method 1 requires a careful optimized re-implementation using datastructures and parallel paradigm to speed-up the computational time.

 # Usage
 All the installation and execution details are provided in the respective programming languages, `C`, `Cython`, `Pybind`  and `Python` folders in [method_1](/method_1) and [method_2](/method_2).
 Please refer to the `Readme.md` files in these folders.
 Please note that the implementations are tested using Visual Studio Code on `Windows 11`.
 I have included the `CMake` files for the `C` programs and all the implementations should work on `macOS` and `Linux`.